5 Plants That Look Good With Coral Bells

 Heucherella

 And last on the list is Heucherella.
-It is very similar to Coral Bells because it is a hybrid between Tiarella and Heuchera.
+It is very similar to Coral Bells because it combines Tiarella and Heuchera.
 As a result, it got the best of both parents.

 Heucherella has beautiful leaves with prominent lobes.
-The color of the leaves comes in many different ways.
+The leaves can be colored in many different ways.
 The growth habit can be either bushy or trailing.

 It likes slightly wetter conditions and less sun than Heuchera.
 This is not a barrier to growing them together, though.

-By combining these two plants you can get an amazing look of different colors and leaf shapes.
-The size of these plants allows them to be grown together without much trouble.
+Combining these two plants can produce an amazing look of different colors and leaf shapes.
+Their size allows them to be grown together without much trouble.